 Thank you to everyone who has used the two contactless donation points that were installed in Broadmead in May 2017.

-To date you have donated £16,413, including £592 in June 2019.
-The money has helped ensure that an average of 965 beds were provided so people do not have to sleep on the streets – that equates to running all Bristol’s night shelters for more than 14 nights.
+To date you have donated £18,081, including £540 in September 2019.
+The money has helped ensure that an average of 1064 beds have been provided so that people do not have to sleep on the streets.
+This is an amazing achievement and a huge milestone.
+Thank you.